|

 He started with the ukulele and by the 4th grade; he had won his first

-music with contemporary rhythms.
-Over the years he has had the opportunity,
+contemporary rhythms.
+Over the years he has had the opportunity, as a

-as a soloist or with Olomana, to perform his
+soloist or with Olomana, to perform his music all

-music all over Hawai’i, the continental USA, Canada, Japan and other
+over Hawai’i, the continental USA, Canada, Japan and other Pacific Island

-Pacific Island Nations.
-He has performed his music with The Honolulu
+Nations.
+He has performed his music with The Honolulu symphony, The

 His work has been recognized by the Hawai’i musical community with numerous